Coronavirus updates in Central Texas: Thursday stat tracker

 - Central Texas counties:

-- Austin-Travis County: The seven-day moving average for new hospital admissions is 43, and an average of 232 people are hospitalized.
-The seven-day moving average for new cases is 1,084.
-Since the beginning of the pandemic,129,518 cases have been reported and at least 1,218 people have died.
+- Austin-Travis County: The seven-day moving average for new hospital admissions is 74, and an average of 95 people are hospitalized.
+The seven-day moving average for new cases is 1,250.
+Since the beginning of the pandemic, 134,684 cases have been reported and at least 1,220 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.